Hukbalahap rebellion: Rebellion

-On July 4, 1946, the US Government granted sovereignty to the Philippines.
+On July 4, 1946, the US government granted sovereignty to the Philippines.
 The Philippine economy at this point had become very dependent on the US economy.
 The Philippine Trade Act of 1946 or Bell Trade Act at that time was being debated in both chambers of the Legislature.
 Had the unseated Congressmen voted, the controversial bill might not have been passed.
-The unseating of the DA congressmen, combined with unrelenting abuses of power from MP's in Central Luzon against PKM, DA, and Huk Veterans, and the Roxas administration's inclination in using military force only exacerbated negative sentiment among the peasants in Central Luzon.
+The unseating of the DA congressmen, combined with unrelenting abuses of power from MPs in Central Luzon against the PKM, DA, and Huk veterans, and the Roxas administration's inclination in using military force only exacerbated negative sentiment among the peasants in Central Luzon.
 The new Roxas administration attempted a pacification program, with help from members of the PKP, PKM, and DA.
 Representatives such as Taruc, Alejandrino, and Juan Feleo were accompanied by MP guards and government officials to try and pacify peasant groups, without success.
 Within days of the so-called "truce", violence once again erupted in Central Luzon.
 Taruc, and others claimed that civilian guards and government officials were "sabotaging the peace process".

 On August 24, 1946, Feleo, on his way back to Manila after a pacification sortie in Cabiao, was stopped by a large band of "armed men in fatigue uniforms" in Gapan, Nueva Ecija.
 Feleo was accompanied by his bodyguards and four barrio lieutenants, and he had planned to present them to the Secretary of the Interior Jose Zulueta to testify that their barrios were shelled by government forces for no reason at all, forcing them to evacuate.
 Feleo and the four barrio officials were taken by the men and killed.
 Thousands of Huk veterans and PKM members were sure that Feleo was murdered by landlords, or possibly the Roxas administration itself.

 The incident led to Taruc presenting Roxas with an ultimatum:

 The supreme test of your power has come.
 In your hands rests the destiny of our miserable people and our motherland.
 Yours is the power now to plunge them into chaos and horrible strife, or pacify and unite them as brother Filipinos in the spirit of liberty.

 He then joined with the peasants and revived the Hukbalahap General Headquarters, beginning the Huk insurrection.
 On March 6, 1948, Roxas outlawed the Hukbalahap.
 Five weeks later, Roxas succumbed to a heart attack.